fuzz/remote/README.markdown

 # Remote-Led Companies

-This is a list of companies that employ remote leaders.
+This is a list of companies that employ remote leaders along with data about how far away from an office they are allowed to work.

 ## Metrics